10 Japanese Basic Sentence Patterns that will Help You with your Study

 0:00

-In addition to TV shows, there are group or 1 on 1 lessons with professional teachers and tutors focused on the shows and a certain topic, like ordering at a restaurant, for example.
+In addition to TV shows, there are group or 1-on-1 private lessons with professional teachers and tutors focused on the shows and a certain topic, like ordering at a restaurant, for example.

 So, what are you waiting for?
 Sign up and start your free trial now with Lingopie!